Joel Wilkinson: AFL career

 Wilkinson made his professional debut for the Gold Coast Suns in round 14 of the 2011 AFL season, against the Western Bulldogs.
-In his second game in the AFL he kicked his first goal while playing against Fremantle at Subiaco Oval.
-During his debut in 2011, Wilkinson was racially abused by Western Bulldogs player Justin Sherman.
-While competing against the Collingwood Magpies at the MCG in 2012, Wilkinson was racially vilified by a Collingwood member in the stands.
+He would be racially abused by Bulldogs player Justin Sherman.
+In his second game in the AFL, he kicked his first goal, while playing against Fremantle at the Subiaco Oval.
+While competing against Collingwood at the MCG in 2012, Wilkinson was racially vilified by a Collingwood member in the stands.
 Wilkinson set many fitness records while at the Gold Coast Suns.
 Despite only being 186 cm, 86 kg and 21-years-old at the time, he set a bench press record of 160 kg (352 lbs) for three repetitions in 2013.
 He also set the 2 km time trial running record in 2013.

-During Wilkinson's AFL career he traveled to Arizona on three separate occasions from 2011-13 for off-season training and was a standout in the high altitude drills.
+During Wilkinson's AFL career he traveled to Arizona on three separate occasions from 2011 to 2013 for off-season training and was a standout in the high altitude drills.
 He was delisted by the Gold Coast Suns at the conclusion of the 2013 AFL season and was signed by the semi-professional Northern Blues for the 2014 VFL season in an attempt to be redrafted into the AFL.